Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.

 But Litecoin blockchain technology is lighter and faster than Bitcoin's.
 For instance, while it takes the Bitcoin blockchain 10 minutes to confirm a block, Litecoin achieves the same in 2.5 minutes.
 The faster transaction speeds are then complemented by the ultra-low transaction costs.
 According to Litecoin developers, these two make Litecoin a preferred "cryptocurrency for payments" and a "proven medium of exchange complementary to Bitcoin."

 Like Bitcoin, Litecoin is also 'created' through mining.
 By contributing computing power to the Litecoin network that is then used to process LTC transactions, you will be rewarded a 12.5 LTC when a block is confirmed.
-There will ultimately be 84 million Litecoins, with over 68.72 million coins having been mined as of October 2021.
+There will ultimately be 84 million Litecoins, with over 68.72 million coins having been mined.

 Other key aspects of how Litecoin works include the fact that it uses the proof of work consensus algorithm and Scrypt hashing algorithm.
 It is highly divisible, ensuring that you don't always have to spend the whole LTC and making it more suitable for use as a currency.
 For instance, you can spend or trade 0.01 LTC.
 Moreover, with its surging popularity and value rise, Litecoin is increasingly being adopted as a store of value.